Estrogens (Esterified) and Methyltestosterone

 Use: Labeled Indications

-Hypersensitivity to estrogens, methyltestosterone, or any component of the formulation; undiagnosed abnormal vaginal bleeding; DVT or PE (current or history of); active or history of arterial thromboembolic disease (eg, stroke, MI); carcinoma of the breast (known, suspected or history of), except in appropriately selected patients being treated for metastatic disease; estrogen-dependent tumor; hepatic dysfunction or disease; pregnancy; breast-feeding
+Undiagnosed abnormal vaginal bleeding; DVT or PE (current or history of); active or history of arterial thromboembolic disease (eg, stroke, MI); carcinoma of the breast (known, suspected or history of), except in appropriately selected patients being treated for metastatic disease; estrogen-dependent tumor; hepatic dysfunction or disease; known or suspected pregnancy or breastfeeding

-Vasomotor symptoms associated with menopause: Adults: Females: Oral: Usual dosage range (based on esterified estrogen component): 0.625-1.25 mg once daily.
-Lowest dose that will control symptoms should be chosen, normally given 3 weeks on and 1 week off.
+Vasomotor symptoms associated with menopause: Adults: Females: Oral: Usual dosage range (based on esterified estrogen component): 0.625 to 1.25 mg once daily administered cyclically (3 weeks on, then 1 week off)

 Refer to adult dosing.